 Sign 1: You Have 3 to 8 PPC Accounts (The Danger Zone)

 This is the range that destroys agency profitability.
 We call it the Danger Zone because it is too many accounts to ignore and too few to justify a hire.
+It is also the single most common of the signs you need a Google Ads partner, and the one with the clearest math.

 Here is the math.
 A competent Google Ads specialist costs $83,000/year all-in (salary plus benefits plus software plus overhead).
 Divide that by 12 months, you get $6,917/month in fixed costs.
 At 5 accounts charging $1,500 each, you are bringing in $7,500/month - a razor-thin $583 margin.
 One client churns and you are underwater.